 - feel unable to experience pleasure

 Covert and overt schizoid personalities

 Overt schizoids in comparison will show obvious signs of a personality disorder.
-In conversations they may come across boring, emotionless and they tend to prefer having very little social contact.
+In conversations, they may come across as boring and emotionless, and they tend to prefer having very little social contact.
 People with overt schizoid personality disorder are more likely to spend time alone and so not many people will come into contact with them.

 Causes of schizoid personality disorder